alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

         bnb_4bit_use_double_quant=True,
 )
 ```

 - ```load_in_4bit=True``` to quantize the model to 4-bits when you load it
 - ```bnb_4bit_quant_type="nf4"``` to use a special 4-bit data type for weights initialized from a normal distribution
 - ```bnb_4bit_use_double_quant=True``` to use a nested quantization scheme to quantize the already quantized weights
-- ```bnb_4bit_compute_dtype=torch.bfloat16``` to use bfloat16 for faster computation
+- ```bnb_4bit_compute_dtype=torch.float16``` to use float16 for faster computation

-Next, we load the model and quantize it on the fly using the previous configuration.
-If you have a GPU that is compatible with flash attention, set it to True.
-We force the device map to load the model on our GPU.
+Next, we load the full precision model and quantized model to calculate the memory reduction ratio.
+If you have a GPU that supports flash attention, set this flag to True.
 ```python
 from transformers import AutoModelForSeq2SeqLM, Seq2SeqTrainingArguments, Seq2SeqTrainer